2021 UEFA Women's Champions League final: Host selection

 An open bidding process was launched on 28 September 2018 by UEFA to select the venues of the finals of the UEFA Champions League, UEFA Europa League, and UEFA Women's Champions League in 2021.
 Associations had until 26 October 2018 to express interest, and bid dossiers must be submitted by 15 February 2019.

 UEFA announced on 1 November 2018 that two associations had expressed interest in hosting the 2021 UEFA Women's Champions League final. and on 22 February 2019 that one association submitted their dossier by the deadline.

 The Czech Football Association expressed interest in nominating Sinobo Stadium in Prague but eventually did not submit a bid.

 Gamla Ullevi was selected by the UEFA Executive Committee during their meeting in Baku, Azerbaijan on 29 May 2019.

-Road to the final
+Route to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).